+Fair value measurements categorized within Level 3 are sensitive to changes in the assumptions or methodology used to determine fair value and such changes could result in a significant increase or decrease in the fair value.
 Any changes to the valuation methodology are reviewed by management to ensure the changes are appropriate.
 As markets and products evolve and the pricing for certain products becomes more transparent, the Company will continue to refine its valuation methodologies.
 The methodology utilized by the Company for the periods presented is unchanged.
 The methods used to produce a fair value calculation may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Company believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
 The Company uses inputs that are current as of the measurement date, which may include periods of market dislocation, during which price transparency may be reduced.

-During times of market dislocation, as has been experienced for some time and continues to exist, the observability of prices and inputs can be difficult for certain Non-Agency RMBS.
+During times of market dislocation, the observability of prices and inputs can be difficult for certain investments.
 If third party pricing services are unable to provide a price for an asset, or if the price provided by them is deemed unreliable by the Company, then the asset will be valued at its fair value as determined by the Company without validation to third-party pricing.
-In addition, validating third party pricing for the Company's investments may be more subjective as fewer participants may be willing to provide this service to the Company.
 Illiquid investments typically experience greater price volatility as an active market does not exist.
 Observability of prices and inputs can vary significantly from period to period and may cause instruments to change classifications within the three level hierarchy.